borg286/exoria/index.md

 ## Uncategorized Tips

 * Stepup is on by default.
-This can be changed in the controls under the category "StepUp" which will toggle between the vanilla auto-jump, stepup, and off.
+This can be changed in the controls under the category "StepUp" which will toggle between the Vanilla auto-jump, stepup, and off.

 ## Survival Tips